wundertax/javascript-kata/README.md

 1. Parse the data from the given CSV files in a meaningful structure.

-2. Print out a single list of books and magazines with all their details sorted by `title`.
+2. Print out a merged list of books and magazines with all their details sorted by `title`.

 3. Implement search:
    1. By `isbn`.